blacktower/devops/README.md

 # WordPress DevOps
-Teaching myself how to build a bootstrap for building WordPress infrastructure on multiple cloud platforms.
-Targeting Ubunto Xenial on AWS and Debian Jessie on Google
+Teaching myself how to create a bootstrap for loading linux packages required for a WordPress LAMP infrastructure on multiple cloud platforms.
+Targeting Ubunto 16 Xenial on AWS and Debian 9 Stretch on Google.

+Initial design is to have a minimal "bootstrap" script that would download and call the main package loading script.
+The package loader would also set Apache and PHP configurations.

 ## Google Cloud Compute and SQL
 Using the admin console: